Whoever you choose will be next president – Akufo-Addo to NPP

 President Nana Addo Dankwa Akufo-Addo has told the New Patriotic Party (NPP) and its delegates that whoever they choose as his successor will become the next president of Ghana after he leaves office.

-The party is holding its National Annual Delegates Conference in Kumasi, Sunday, 19 December 2021.
+The party is holding its National Annual Delegates Conference in Kumasi today, Sunday, 19 December 2021.

 Speaking at Juaben in the Ashanti Region after inaugurating the party’s constituency office complex, Mr Akufo-Addo said: “The party is having its national delegates conference”.